 Getting Around Costa Rica

-The best way to get around Costa Rica is by bus, which is reliable, navigable, inexpensive, and frequently runs through San José.
+The best way to get around Costa Rica is by bus, which is reliable, navigable, inexpensive and frequently runs through San José, Costa Rica's capital.
 Driving on your own is not highly recommended as some roads are tricky (speckled with potholes and ambiguously marked intersections).
 A better alternative to renting your own set of wheels is hiring a car-and-driver service recommended from your hotel, so you can enjoy the country's gorgeous scenery without having to tackle challenging roads with confusing signage.
 For a hassle-free means of getting to downtown San José from the Juan Santamaría International Airport (SJO), you'll want to flag a taxi.
-If you're planning to explore Guanacaste and the Nicoya Peninsula in the northwest part of Costa Rica, you can easily hail a taxi from the Daniel Oduber Quirós International Airport (LIR).
+Official taxis at the airport are orange.
+If you're planning to explore Guanacaste and the Nicoya Peninsula in the northwest region of Costa Rica, you can easily hail a taxi from the Daniel Oduber Quirós International Airport (LIR).

 You'll have the luxury of sightseeing on your terms if you hire a driver to shuttle you around.
+If you're on a budget, consider hiring a shared shuttle.
+The shared shuttle will make less stops than a private one, but it'll be more efficient than the public bus system.
 That said, the cost of having your own personal driver isn't cheap.
-Expect to pay at least $100 USD per day.
+Expect to pay at least $100 per day.
 Ask your hotel for a trusted car-and-driver service.
-Another option is hiring a car and driver through Alamo or Avis, reliable car rental companies.
-Just note most companies impose a three-day miniumum for driving services.
+Some traveler-approved companies include, Costa Rica Driver, Gray Line, Tours By Locals and Tropical Tours Shuttles.
+Many are operated by knowledgeable locals who can provide a wealth of information about the country.
+Just note some companies impose a three-day minimum for driving services.

 Taking the bus is the cheapest way to get around Costa Rica.
 Buses are reliable and operate on scheduled timetables and set routes.
 But, there is one major drawback: Buses are slow.
-Although Costa Rica is small, getting from one end to the other by bus will take several hours.
+Although Costa Rica is small, getting from one end of the country to the other by bus will take several hours.
 The trip from San José to the Osa Peninsula on the South Pacific Coast takes roughly nine hours, while flying the distance will only take an hour.
 Public buses provide service from San José to major attractions like Manual Antonio, Jacó, and Monteverde comfortably and affordably.
 Consult Costa Rica's official tourism board for a current bus schedule.
-Another option is Gray Line, which offers several morning departures from San José to prime sightseeing spots Manual Antonio, La Fortuna, Jacó, and others, with prices ranging from about $40 to $80 USD each way.
-Gray Line additionally offers a weekly pass for $145 USD that provides passengers with unlimited access to the fleet's daily shuttles.
-An alternative company is Interbus, which boasts more routes (and more expensive fares) than Gray Line, with base ticket prices starting at $15 USD.
-Interbus' fares vary depending on the route.
+Another option is Gray Line, which offers several morning departures from San José to prime sightseeing spots Manual Antonio, La Fortuna, Jacó, and others, with prices ranging from about $40 to $80 each way.
+Gray Line additionally offers a weekly pass for $280 that provides passengers with unlimited access to the fleet's daily shuttles.

-Flights throughout Costa Rica are quick, cheap, and plentiful.
-Nature Air and Sansa operate flights to domestic airports across Costa Rica.
-It's easy to book a cheap flight, with rates starting at about $50 USD, depending on the destination.
-However, only pack what you can carry (about 30 pounds or less) on domestic planes.
-If you're baggage weight does not meet this requirement, you'll incur heavy fees and your bag may even have to go on another flight.
+Flights throughout Costa Rica are quick, cheap and plentiful.
+Sansa operates flights to domestic airports across Costa Rica.
+It's easy to book a cheap flight, with rates starting at about $60, depending on the destination.
+However, only pack what you can carry (10 pounds or less) on domestic planes.
+If your baggage weight does not meet this requirement, you'll incur heavy fees and your bag may even have to go on another flight.